What is the best psoriasis shampoo?

 Psoriasis scalp applications

-Another treatment for scalp psoriasis similar to shampoo is scalp applications.
+Another type of treatment for scalp psoriasis is scalp application.
 These are medicated ointments, gels or liquids applied directly to the scalp.
 Scalp applications might contain coal tar, vitamin D analogues, or steroids.

 Coal tar scalp applications are typically available over the counter without a prescription.
 Scalp applications containing vitamin D analogues or steroids typically require a prescription from your doctor.